-Fitness regimes and workouts like Crossfit are designed to challenge the body for visible differences and clear improvements.
+Fitness regiments and workouts like Crossfit are designed to challenge the body for visible differences and clear improvements.
 Working with a personal trainer can also be uniquely challenging as you target your problem areas and work towards your individual goals.
 While its not uncommon to see gym-goers drinking protein shakes or taking supplements at the gym, others might wonder ‘are supplements really worth it?’
 If you’re not taking supplements, you might wonder if you need them.
 Here we look at the characteristics, benefits and drawbacks of some of the most popular supplements so you can ascertain whether they’re right for you.

 Many serious gym goers swear by protein shakes, and the ubiquitous shakers can be found in any gym around the country.
 But are protein shakes really necessary?
 The primary ingredient in most protein shakes is whey protein, a type of fast-absorbing protein that can be rapidly incorporated into muscle.
 It sounds great for those who want to bulk up and build muscle fast.